If Accounting is one of your UTME exam subjects, we advise you to use the reference texts in the JAMB Syllabus for Principles of Accounts to study.

-While many candidates struggle because they read random topics online or use outdated textbooks that don’t follow the structure JAMB uses.
-When you rely on the officially recommended books, you study with clarity, cover what really matters, and avoid wasting time on topics that will never appear in the exam.
+Many candidates struggle because they read random topics online or use outdated textbooks that don’t follow the structure JAMB uses.
+When you rely on the reference texts, you study with clarity, cover what really matters, and avoid wasting time on topics that will never appear in the exam.
 Here, we will disclose these books to you.

 List of JAMB Recommended Principles of Accounts Textbooks 2026